Dickinson-COMP-491-492/website/docs/syllabus.md

 The Senior Seminar (COMP491/492 combined) has two main components:

-1. A year long project with two options:
-   - H/FOSS Projects: Students will work in teams to select and engage with a Free and Open Source (FOSS) project or a Humanitarian FOSS (HFOSS) project and work towards meaningful contributions to their chosen project community.
-   - Research Projects: Students may with approval pursue an independent research project under the supervision of a faculty member.
-Research projects are most commonly completed by students pursuing departmental honors.
+1. A year-long engagement with an H/FOSS community, where teams work to make meaningful contributions to their chosen community's project.
-2. Readings, in-class exercises, class discussions and reflective writings related to:
+2. Readings, in-class exercises, class discussions and reflective writings on technical, social, legal and ethical issues on computing.
-   - Software engineering (concentrated in 491/fall).
-   - Social, legal and ethical issues related to computing (concentrated in 492/spring).

 ### Course Schedule